uannabi/AmazingPython/README.md

 # AmazingPython

-All python tips and tricks
+Python Cheat code and All possilbe coding hack